 Our ER epitomizes the synthesis of compassion and technology, and lives by the credo that we are about more than just steel, mortar and bricks.
 We heal with our heart, we heal with our faith and we heal with our ability to treat patients, not diseases.

-The Glaubach Department of Pediatric Emergency Medicine has now been open for several years and is making a significant difference for the children of Jerusalem.
-The Pediatric ER has been designed with the same high standards that define the adult ER at Shaare Zedek — with the specific goal of providing the most advanced and comprehensive level of critical care possible and offering highly personalized and compassionate attention for the needs of pediatric patients.
+The Glaubach Department of Pediatric Emergency Medicine has now been open for more than 10 years and is making a significant difference for the children of Jerusalem.
+The Pediatric ER was designed with the same high standards that define the adult ER at Shaare Zedek — with the specific goal of providing the most advanced and comprehensive level of critical care possible and offering highly personalized and compassionate attention for the needs of pediatric patients.

 With more than 22,000 annual births, there are a sizable number of babies (approximately 700 per year) that leave the womb not yet ready for the rigors of the outside world.
 For them, we are proud to be able to offer the services of Shaare Zedek’s Huberfeld Neonatal Intensive Care Unit, known as the NICU.
 The NICU is under the direction of Professors Michael Kaplan, Professor Kathy Hammerman and Professor Michael Schimmel.
 All three are internationally recognized researchers and clinicians who have been at Shaare Zedek for several decades and have been the instrumental figures in the Unit’s rapid development.